hackfest-dev/HF24-HAck/README.md

 2. Change directory to the client folder:

     ```bash
-    cd HF24-HAck/client
+    cd client
     ```

 3. Install dependencies and start the client:

     ```bash
     npm install
-    npm start
+    npm run dev
     ```

-4. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the application.
+4. Open your browser and navigate to [http://localhost:5173](http://localhost:5173) to view the application.

 ## Running the Flask Server

-Follow these steps to run the Flask server:
+Follow these steps to run the Flask server in new terminal:

 1. Change directory to the server folder:

     ```bash
-    cd HF24-HAck/server
+    cd server
     ```

 2. Run the Flask server: